Raphire/Win11Debloat/README.md

 ### Quick method

 Download & run the script automatically via PowerShell.
+All traces of the script are removed automatically after execution.

 1. Open PowerShell as an administrator.
 2. Copy and paste the code below into PowerShell, press enter to run the script: